azhar-rafiq/azhar-rafiq/README.md

 - 💬 Ask me about Medical Stuff
 - 📫 How to reach me: [Instagram](https://instagram.com/azharrafiqid) or [LinkedIn](https://linkedin.com/in/azhar-rafiq)
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I finished my M.D. degree
+- ⚡ Fun fact: I finished my M.D. degree, and I am going to study at the University of Birmingham in 2025
 <!--
 **azhar-rafiq/azhar-rafiq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.